lashmyh/junior-developer/README.md

 <div align="center">
   <img src="frontend/public/logo.png" alt="Citizens Advice Logo" width="100" height="100" />
     <h1>Citizens Advice SORT</h1>
-    <h3>Junior Developer Practical</h3>
+    <h3>Junior Developer Practical Solution - Lashmy Habib</h3>
 </div>

 ---

 ## Overview

-This is a full stack practical for Junior Developer at Citizens Advice SORT.
+This is my attempt at the full stack practical for the Junior Developer role at Citizens Advice SORT.
 The project consists of a full-stack application with a Python backend and Next.js frontend.

 ## Project Structure